 - The refrigerant travels back to the evaporator coil to continue the process

-How much electricity does an air conditioning unit use?
+How much electricity does a central air conditioning unit use?

 Of course, the amount of electricity your unit might use is dependent on the climate, the type of air conditioning unit you have, and the temperature you like to keep your home at.